pace-neutrons/pace-developers/documentation/adr/0013-light-python-wrapper-implementation-detail.md

 * The continuous integration (CI) system would be updated to pull in the submodule for tests
 * The CI system would also be used to build a ["Matlab Toolbox"](https://uk.mathworks.com/help/matlab/creating-help.html) for distribution which would include `light_python_wrapper` (so users do not have to install it separately).
+* Using this Matlab Toolbox `mltbx` file and uploading it to the github release allows it to be [automatically published](https://www.mathworks.com/matlabcentral/about/fx/#Why_GitHub) by the File Exchange.

 ## Notes